uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-compression.md

 {panel end}

+{panel type="curiosity"}

-{panel type="curiosity" title="Run Length Encoding in the CS Unplugged show"}
+# Run Length Encoding in the CS Unplugged show

 In this video from a Computer Science Unplugged show, a Run length encoded image is decoded using very large pixels (the printer is a spray can!).